Did you know that the liver is one of the most important organs in the body??⠀⠀⠀⠀⠀⠀⠀⠀⠀

-It is crucial that it is biological and comes from an animal that has lived in the wild.⠀⠀⠀⠀⠀⠀⠀⠀⠀
+It is crucial that it is organic and comes from an animal that has lived in freedom.⠀⠀⠀⠀⠀⠀⠀⠀⠀

-- 1 to 2 lbs of ORGANIC chicken or beef livers cut in half and stripped of their white matter⠀⠀⠀⠀⠀⠀⠀⠀⠀
+- 1 to 2 lb of ORGANIC chicken or beef livers cut in half and stripped of their white matter⠀⠀⠀⠀⠀⠀⠀⠀⠀

 - 1 chopped onion⠀⠀⠀⠀⠀⠀⠀⠀⠀